VRLabs/Contact-Tracker/README.md

 Merge the FX controller to your own FX controller, using the [Avatars 3.0 Manager](https://github.com/VRLabs/Avatars-3.0-Manager) tool.

-"ContactTracker.Control" is a synced parameter, so click the checkbox within the tool to add it to your avatar's parameter asset.

 "Contact Tracker.prefab" should go to the base of your Unity scene, which will give it base Unity scaling.

 Unpack the prefab by right-clicking it.